 - Simple Truth Frozen Fruits: LOTS of varieties of fruit in different sizes

 - Pitaya Plus: Frozen Dragonfruit (the only grocery store in this area that carries dragonfruit) – $4.99

 Whole30 Travel & Emergency Food

-Kroger’s done a pretty stand up job in this department, but they didn’t have a ton of options.
+Kroger’s done a pretty stand up job in this department, but they didn’t have a ton of options for travel foods and emergencies.
 Still, you can definitely pack complete meals with what they have!
 What I found:

 - Raisins: Not the most exciting snack, but a solid shelf-stable option for travel.
 Just be careful since it can be a food with no breaks type thing. – $2.40

 - Wild Planet Sardines: Not my favorite travel snack but still a solid option.
 I usually try to eat them with something crunchy like cucumber or lettuce – $2.49